-You may have heard different numbers thrown around for meta description length — 145 characters, 155, 300…then the number gets even more skewed for meta titles.
-The truth is Google doesn’t measure meta titles and descriptions in characters.
+You may have heard different numbers thrown around for meta description length — 145 characters, 155, 300… and the number gets even more skewed for meta titles.
+The truth is that Google doesn’t measure meta titles and descriptions in characters.
 It measures in pixels.

 What will and won’t fit in your Google results is more precise than you may realize.
 The right programs will let you preview your Google results down to a T. (Of course, meta titles and descriptions are just suggestions.
 Google may choose to display something completely different.)

 TLDR: Ignore the character count and start typing your meta data into an emulator.